-Medicare Advantage plans are offered by private insurance companies—like Humana—contracted by the federal government.
+Medicare Advantage options are offered by private insurance companies—like Humana—contracted by the federal government.
 Medicare Advantage, also referred to as Medicare Part C, covers the same healthcare services as Original Medicare, with the exception of hospice care.
-Many Medicare Advantage plans also include prescription drug coverage.
+Many Medicare Advantage options also include prescription drug coverage.

-In addition, many Medicare Advantage plans include coverage for vision, dental and hearing care.
+In addition, many Medicare Advantage options include coverage for vision, dental and hearing care.
 Health and wellness benefits like fitness programs may be offered, as well.

 5. How much does Medicare Advantage cost?

-With Medicare Advantage plans, instead of paying your healthcare bills directly, the federal government pays private insurance companies—like Humana—to administer your coverage.
+With Medicare Advantage options, instead of paying your healthcare bills directly, the federal government pays private insurance companies—like Humana—to administer your coverage.

-While there is a monthly premium for Medicare Advantage plans, many private insurance companies choose to offer affordable or $0 plan premiums to compete for your business.
+While there is a monthly premium for Medicare Advantage options, many private insurance companies choose to offer affordable or $0 plan premiums to compete for your business.
 They also set the guidelines for your deductible, coinsurance and copays.
-This information is readily available on private insurers’ websites, or you can make an appointment with a licensed Humana sales agent to learn the details.
+To learn about Medicare Advantage options from Humana, you can make an appointment with a licensed Humana sales agent.

 As with Original Medicare members, Medicare Advantage members must continue to pay their Part B premium.